whaakman/azure-docs.nl-nl/articles/hdinsight/hdinsight-troubleshoot-hdfs.md

 ### <a name="probable-cause"></a>Mogelijke oorzaak

 De grootte van het HDInsight-cluster is gewijzigd om een zeer weinig knooppunten.
-Het aantal knooppunten is lager dan of dicht bij de replicatie HDFS factor.
+Het aantal knooppunten is hieronder of dicht bij de replicatiefactor HDFS.

 ### <a name="resolution-steps"></a>Oplossingen